jonpalmisc/atto/README.txt

       - Copy/cut/paste functionality
       - Smarter syntax highlighting with user-definable language syntax files

-    NOTICE: Atto is developed and tested on macOS, but should also work on Linux and BSD systems.
-Windows is not supported at this time.

 3. Installation

     Just build and place the binary somewhere in your PATH.